Coronavirus (Covid-19) Advice and Support

 - Opening hours of Minor Injuries Units and First Aid Units

 - Help the NHS and hand back equipment no longer used

 Seeing your GP

-Overall, GP practices are taking actions to protect patients, staff and the wider community via a telephone triage system for appointments.
+GP practices are continuing to protect patients, staff and the wider community via a telephone triage system for appointments.
 Most patients are offered phone appointments, some video consultations and online consultations.
 However, your practice will make arrangements for face-to-face appointment for anyone if it is necessary and will inform you of the arrangements to ensure you, and the clinician you are seeing, stay safe.
 For more information about speaking to your GP, click here.

 - NHS 111 has an online coronavirus service that can tell you if you need medical help and advise you what to do

 - Public Health England - guidance on mental health and wellbeing

 - Oxfordshire County Council - including information on services